MaxHorstmann/shakesearch/README.md

 The stated mission of this challenge is to "improve the search backend".
 Naturally, my first question was: why is there a search backend?
 Full-text search, for the most part, is a solved problem.
 For instance, we could throw all of Shakespeare's works into an Elastisearch index and wire up the front-end accordingly - no need to write a single line of back-end code.
 Right?

 Ok, to be fair: this might not exactly be what the makers at [Pulley](https://pulley.com) had in mind here.
-They're running this challenge for recruiting purposes, and their goal is to lear about potential candidate's coding skills.
+They're running this challenge for recruiting purposes, and their goal is to learn about potential candidate's coding skills.

 Still, I was intrigued to tackle this a bit more from a DevOps perspective and see how a minimal solution could look like.
 This is the result: